vsoch/forward/README.md

  - **RESOURCE** should refer to an identifier for your cluster resource that will be recorded in your ssh configuration, and then referenced in the scripts to interact with the resource (e.g., `ssh sherlock`).
  - **PARTITION** If you intend to use a GPU (e.g., [sbatches/py2-tensorflow.sbatch](sbatches/py2-tensorflow.sbatch) the name of the PARTITION variable should be "gpu."
  - **CONTAINERSHARE** (optional) is a location on your cluster resource (typically world readable) where you might find containers (named by a hash of the container name in the [library]() that are ready to go!
 If you are at Stanford, leave this to be default.
 If you aren't, then ask your cluster admin about [setting up a containershare](https://www.github.com/vsoch/containershare)
+ - **CONNECTION_WAIT_SECONDS** refers to how many seconds the start.sh script waits before setting up port forwarding.
+If your cluster runs slow, or is particularly busy, this can be set at 30.

 If you want to modify the partition flag to have a different gpu setup (other than `--partition gpu --gres gpu:1`) then you should set this **entire** string for the partition variable.